greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 If your data contains either of these characters, you must escape the character so `COPY` treats it as data and not as a field separator or new row.

 By default, the escape character is a \\ \(backslash\) for text-formatted files and a `"` \(double quote\) for csv-formatted files.
 If you want to use a different escape character, you can do so using the `ESCAPE AS`clause.
 Make sure to choose an escape character that is not used anywhere in your data file as an actual data value.
-You can also disable escaping in text-formatted files by using `ESCAPE 'OFF'`.
+You can also deactivate escaping in text-formatted files by using `ESCAPE 'OFF'`.

 For example, suppose you have a table with three columns and you want to load the following three fields using `COPY`.